flyingV805/Flutter-LinearStepIndicator/README.md

 LinearStepIndicator is a customizable and animated Flutter widget that visually represents progress through multiple steps or stages in a linear format.
-It is ideal for workflows, processes, or tracking milestones with smooth transitions between steps."
+It is ideal for workflows, processes, or tracking milestones with smooth transitions between steps.

-## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started